Chart Color Schemes

 The level of residential development activity in Werribee - West was found to be higher than 90% of real estate markets across the country

-Werribee - West has received around 997 dwelling approvals annually over the past five financial years, totalling 4,988 homes.
-As of FY26330 approvals have been recorded.
-Over these five years, an average of 2.6 new residents per dwelling was noted, reflecting robust demand that supports property values.
+Werribee West has seen approximately 997 dwelling approvals annually over the past five financial years, totalling 4,988 homes.
+As of FY26388 approvals have been recorded.
+On average, each dwelling has added 2.6 new residents yearly between FY21 and FY25, reflecting robust demand that supports property values.
 The average construction cost value for new homes is $256,000, below regional norms, indicating more affordable housing options.

-Future projections show Werribee - West adding 30,376 residents by 2041.
+Future projections show Werribee - West adding 30,376 residents by 2041 (from the latest AreaSearch quarterly estimate).
 Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development